Cell Phone Use and Commercial Truck Drivers

 Helping Truck Accident Victims in Houston, TX

 Using a hand-held cell phone while driving is not only dangerous, it is actually against the law.
 Commercial drivers who operate large trucks and buses are prohibited from all hand-held cell phone use under federal trucking regulations.
 Truck drivers are held to higher standards and stricter regulations when it comes to operating their vehicles because of their sheer size and weight and the potential hazard they pose to everyone on the road.

-Were you injured in a collision with an 18-wheeler, big rig, tanker truck or other large commercial vehicle?
+Were you injured in a collision with an 18-wheeler, big rig, tanker truck or another large commercial vehicle?
 If you believe that cell phone use or a similar type of driver negligence was involved, a Houston truck accident attorney at our firm may be able to help you in your pursuit of justice and fair compensation for your injuries.

 At Stern Law Group, we represent the injured – fighting tirelessly for the monetary damages that will help them rebuild their lives in the wake of serious accidents.
 Call our Houston truck accident lawyers today to discuss your rights and legal options.

 The Dangers of Cellphone Use While Driving Large Trucks

 The vehicles commercial drivers operate are large and heavy, weighing up to 80,000 pounds or even more with special permits.
 They are difficult to maneuver even when a properly trained and experienced driver is paying full attention to the task at hand.
 When you consider that texting takes away visual attention (eyes off the road), manual attention (one or both hands off the wheel) and cognitive attention (mental awareness off driving), it is plain to see why a truck driver's ability to safely operate a vehicle will be significantly compromised.